koneke55/sk.github.io/_pages/about.md

 layout: about
 title: about
 permalink: / # Homepage
-subtitle: PhD Aspirant in Electrical & Computer Engineering | AI Researcher
+subtitle: Co-Founder & CTO and AI researcher

 # Profile configuration
 profile: